WICG/webpackage/explainers/content-addressable-bundles.md

   format][web bundles], and can get a hash for each subresource before their bodies arrive.

+TODO(hayato): Figure out whether [Merkle Integrity Content Encoding] is applicable or not.

-### It seems weird to use a file name convention to map a main-resource URL to a bundle's URL, and vice-verse.
+### It seems weird to use a file name convention to map a main-resource URL to a bundle's URL, and vice-versa.
 Can we have a more flexible way?

 This proposal's current approach is tentative.
-We may want to introduce a more flexible way to map a main-resource URL(s) (maybe one-or-more) to a bundle's URL .
+We may want to introduce a more flexible way to map a main-resource URL(s) (maybe one-or-more) to a bundle's URL.
 Mapping should be declarative so that static analysis tools for a bundle can understand it easily without any _runtime_.

 TODO(hayato): Any requirements or feature requests for mapping?
 Feedback is welcome.